Put-in-Bay Railroad Tracks Removed & Relocated

-Island railroad tracks pulled up, headed for new home in Findlay, Ohio Islanders will recall the quarter-scale train Skip and Sharon Duggan had on their property out by the South Bass Island Lighthouse.
-The locomotive and cars were capable of pulling loads of kids around on the tracks Skip, Rob Mohn and another fellow laid in Duggan’s woods and field just over twenty years ago.
+Island railroad tracks pulled up, headed for a new home in Findlay, Ohio Islanders will recall Skip and Sharon Duggan’s quarter-scale train on their property out by the South Bass Island Lighthouse.
+The locomotive and cars could pull loads of kids around on the tracks Skip, Rob Mohn, and another fellow laid in Duggan’s woods and field just over twenty years ago.